Kadaisi Ulaga Por: Music

 The music and background score is composed by Hiphop Tamizha.
 The audio rights were acquired by Think Music.
 The first single titled "Boombastic" was released on 9 August 2024.
-The second single titled "Suthanthira Swasam" was released on 15 August 2024, coinciding India's Independence Day.
-The third single titled "Unakaaga" was released on 22 August 2024.
-The entire soundtrack album was released on 20 September 2024, after the film's release.
+The second single "Suthanthira Swasam" was released on 15 August 2024, coinciding with India's Independence Day.
+The third single "Unakaaga" was released on 22 August 2024.
+The entire soundtrack album was released on 20 September 2024.